Copyright 1994 - 2019 Bill's Bible Basics

 "But as it is written, Eye hath not seen, nor ear heard, neither have entered into the heart of man, the things which God hath prepared for them that love him."

 So you see, this verse complements a verse I shared with you earlier, where Paul tells us that "faith is the substance of things hoped for, the evidence of things not seen".
 In other words, Paul is telling us in his Epistle to the Corinthians that those things which we cannot see -- but which we only hope for now by faith -- will be much more wonderful than we could possibly have ever imagined.
 That will be the ultimate reward of our faith.
 So tell me; is your faith built upon the sure Word of God, the more sure word of prophecy?
 I certainly hope so!

 With these words I will bring this article to its conclusion.
 I pray that you have found it informative, and that it has been a blessing in your life.
 If you have been blessed by it, I encourage you to share its URL link with all of your online friends.
-Also, if you have an account with Facebook, Twitter or Google+, I would very much appreciate if you would take the time to click on the corresponding link that is found on this page.
+Also, If you have an account with Facebook, Twitter, Tumblr or with any other social network, I would very much appreciate if you would take the time to click on the corresponding link that is found on this page.
 Thanks so much, and may God bless you!

 For additional information, you may want to refer to the list of reading resources below which were also mentioned in this article, or which are related to this article, and which are likewise located on the Bill's Bible Basics web server.

 Are the Gifts of the Spirit for Today?